OffchainLabs/arbitrum-classic/docs/AVM_Specification.md

 Each VM has an Inbox, which is supplied by the Runtime Environment.
 At any time the inbox holds a single value representing a sequence of messages.
 An Inbox contains either:

--   None, indicating that the Inbox contains no messages;
+-   None, indicating that the Inbox is empty and contains no messages; or
--   a 3-tuple [0, b, v], where b is an Inbox and v is a value, indicating that the inbox contains the sequence of messages in b followed by the message v; or
+-   a 2-tuple [b, v], where b is an Inbox and v is a value, indicating that the inbox contains the sequence of messages in b followed by the message v.
--   a 3-tuple [1, b, c], where b and c are Inboxes, indicating that the Inbox contains the sequence of messages in b followed by the sequence of messages in c.

-A VM can receive from its Inbox by using the inbox instruction (described below), which pushes the current Inbox contents onto the Data Stack and empties the Inbox.
+A VM can receive the contents of its Inbox by using the inbox instruction (described below), which pushes the current Inbox contents onto the Data Stack and empties the Inbox.

-Note that different values of the Inbox can denote the same sequence of messages.

-Messages may arrive in the inbox at any time (but not during the execution of an inbox instruction).
+Messages may arrive in the Inbox at any time (but not during the execution of an inbox instruction).
+Any newly arriving messages will be in sequence after the messages that were previously in the Inbox.

 ## Errors